Rafael-Euzebio/fullstack-recipe-book/README.md

 ```

 ### Backend
-By default Next runs on port 3000, same as Nest. `.env` sets Nest port to 8080
+The backend runs on port 8080

 ```
 cd backend